Home » Loaves & Quick Breads » Moist Carrot Cake Loaf

 Instructions

 2. In a large bowl, add flour, baking powder, baking soda, cinnamon, ginger and salt together.
-Mix to combine and set aside.
+Whisk to combine the dry ingredients and set aside.

-3. In a stand mixer beat oil and sugars together until well combined.
+3. In a stand mixer (or use an electric mixer) beat oil and sugars together until well combined.
 Add eggs, one at a time and sour cream.
 Beat until smooth and pale in colour, approx. 2-3 minutes.
 Now add grated carrots, raisins and 1/2 cup of chopped pecans, mix to combine.

 4. Add flour mixture to egg mixture, mix until just incorporated.
 Be careful not to overmix your batter as this will create a tough, dry loaf.